 - Create a new bookmark (e.g., right click on bookmark toolbar and select New Bookmark (Firefox) or Add Page (Chrome).
 Depending on your browser, bookmarking a link may work differently.

 - While researching outside of the Library’s website, you may hit a paywall when trying to access the full text.

 - When you are on a web page (e.g.,a JSTOR article), click on the bookmarklet to reload the page through the library proxy server.

 Note: the proxy prefix and bookmarklet only work for resources that the library owns or licenses.
-If you still can’t access the full text, try looking for it in the Library Catalog.
-You may need to request the article through Interlibrary Loan.
+If you still can’t access the full text, try looking for it in the Library Search.
+You may need to request the article through Resource Sharing.